Liège–Maastricht railway

 The Liège–Maastricht railway (line 40 in the Belgian numbering plan) is a railway line running from Liège in Belgium to Maastricht in the Netherlands.
 The line was opened in 1861.

+The line runs from the Dutch province of Limburg to the Belgian province of Liège.
+For a very small part, it runs through the Belgian province of Limburg (near the village of Moelingen).

 Stations

 The main interchange stations on the Liège–Maastricht railway are: